cd-barratt/cd-barratt.github.io/Presentations.md

 ## Presentations (talks/posters)

 As well as presenting my work with collaborators' groups I often present at international conferences, and for invited seminars.
+I've given around 10 talks at international conferences and around 10 invited talks around the world.
 Please feel free to contact me if you would like me to give a seminar in your department!

 A full list of my talks can be found in my [CV](/Barratt_CV_full.pdf)